 - St John's Wort – this is a herbal medicine that is sometimes used to treat symptoms of depression and anxiety, and is available without a prescription (see our pages on St John's Wort for more information).

-- Waiting – sometimes depression can go away, so your doctor might offer you a second appointment to see how you're feeling after a few days before discussing treatment options.
+- Waiting – for some people feelings of low mood are temporary and can go away with time, so your doctor may suggest that you wait and continue to monitor your mood before being referred to any treatments.
+In this case you might be offered a second appointment to see how you're feeling after a few days before discussing treatment options.

 This information was published in 2016.
 We will revise it in 2018.